-NASA has put its most renowned planet-hunting probe by far, the Kepler space telescope on hold in a bid to download science data gathered from 51 days of its observation mission because Kepler’s fuel tanks are running low.
+NASA has put its most renowned planet-hunting probe by far, the Kepler space telescope, on hold to download science data gathered from 51 days of its observation mission because Kepler’s fuel tanks are running low.
 Provided that the fuel levels permit, NASA will resume the probe after the download is done, but it seems a far cry, given the already low fuel levels.

 However, the Kepler team of NASA took to Twitter today to inform the world of their decision to put a pause on Kepler, stating: